-2020-001 FINDING (Noncompliance with Fund Transfer Provisions)
+2021-001 FINDING (Noncompliance with Fund Transfer Provisions) (Continued)

 The Department agrees with the finding and recommendation.
-As noted in the finding, excess transfers to Fund 412 in the amount of \$69.842 million did occur prior to 2009 and have never been recouped.
+As noted in the finding, excess transfers to Fund 412 in the amount of \$69.842 million did occur prior to 2010 and have never been recouped.
 The write-off of this amount, previously categorized as a due to Fund 412, resulted in a cash shortage which affects our prior and future transfers.
 Additionally, the Department transferred an excess of \$64.124 million to Fund 412 in 2018, which further increases our cash deficit in Fund 711.
 These over transfers lead to the Department's inability to transfer the remaining proceeds to Fund 694 due to the cash deficit.

 The Department has implemented controls and revised procedures to transfer proceeds in the priority order per 20 ILCS 1605/9.1(o) by transferring amounts based upon the available net profit and not the prescribed amount.
-Additionally, the Department is working diligently to reach a legislative remedy regarding the prior year overpayments to Fund 412, underpayments to Fund 694, and to revise the language in the Law to better meet the operating needs of the Department as the true net profit is not known until the year-end audited financials are complete, while respecting the need for expediency in making monthly transfers to Fund 412.
+Additionally, the Department worked diligently with the Governor's Office of Management and Budget to reach a legislative remedy regarding the prior year overpayments to Fund 412, underpayments to Fund 694, and to revise the language in the Law to better meet the operating needs of the Department as the true net profit is not known until the year-end audited financials are complete, while respecting the need for expediency in making monthly transfers to Fund 412.
+These proposed changes were passed into law as a part of Public Act 102-0699, which will be put into effect during Fiscal Year 2023.